GarrettEichhorn/development_environment/00 - tech-ecosystem/01 - Python_Installation.md

 2. Navigate to [Python.org](https://www.python.org/downloads/)

 3. Launch the installer -- "Download Python 3.8.1".
-This should be an .exe file.
+This should be an .exe file

 4. Install as Admin (if necessary)